No Exit (2022 film): Plot

-After learning that Darby is the only person who knows where the keys are, Ash kills Ed and Sandi and uses a nail gun to staple Darby to a wall.
+After learning that Darby is the only person who knows where the keys are, Ash kills Ed and Sandi, and uses a nail gun to pin Darby's wrist to a wall.
 Her phone receives a text message; Ash reads it and informs her that her mother has died.
-Another text reveals that Corporal Ron is on his way to the cabin.
-When Ash threatens to hurt Jay, Darby reveals the key's whereabouts.
+A subsequent text reveals that Darby's text to the police went through after all and that Corporal Ron is on his way to the cabin.
+When Ash threatens to hurt Jay, Darby reveals the keys' whereabouts.
 Ash gives his gun to Lars before leaving to search for the keys.
-Darby tells Jay to turn off the lights.
+Darby convinces Jay to bring her a hammer and to turn off the lights so she can attempt an escape.

-Darby snorts heroin to numb the pain receptors to pull the nail out of her hand.
+Darby snorts heroin to numb her pain receptors and pulls the nail out of her wrist, freeing herself.
 With Lars distracted, she takes his gun as Ash returns.
-During a standoff with Darby holding Lars hostage, Jay hits Ash's nailgun with a hammer, thus shooting a nail in Lars' forehead.
-Darby and Jay run outside to make their escape.
-Ash punctures their vehicle and sets the cabin on fire.
-After Corporal Ron arrives, Darby shoots Ash while Ron shoots Darby.
-Ash takes her weapon and shoots Ron dead.
-As he prepares to kill Darby, she uses a screwdriver to puncture his neck, killing him.
-Darby uses Ron's radio to call for help.
-In a flash-forward, Darby's sister Devon visits her in rehab.
+During a standoff with Darby holding Lars hostage, Jay hits Ash's nail gun with the hammer, thus shooting a nail in Lars' forehead.
+He survives, but stumbles forward and slips on Ed and Sandi's blood, forcing the nail all the way into his head, killing him instantly.
+With Ash distracted by the chaos, Darby and Jay rush to the car and attempt to drive away.
+Ash fires the nail gun at the tires, puncturing them, and causing the car to crash into a light pole.
+Ash attempts to cover up the crimes by lighting the cabin on fire before setting his sights on an unconscious Darby in the vehicle.
+Corporal Ron arrives, however Ash pretends to be a concerned citizen helping Darby.
+Darby shoots Ash, causing Ron to deem her as the threat and shoot her.
+Ash stretches out to take her weapon and shoots Ron, proceeding to finish him off with the nail gun.
+Ash returns to Darby and puts the gun to her head but Darby uses a screwdriver to stab his neck, killing him.
+She then crawls to Ron's body and uses his radio to call for help.

+Some time later, Darby is back in the rehab center and tells the group she has been sober for 48 days.
+She is told she has a visitor, Devon.